 Additionally, Friskies Seafood Sensations also contains as top ingredients ground yellow corn, corn gluten meal and soybean meal.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains ocean fish meal, salmon meal, tuna meal, shrimp meal, crab meal, ground yellow corn, corn gluten meal, soybean meal, yellow 5, red 40 and blue 2 which may be problematic for cats who suffer from seafood, corn, soy or artifical colors food allergies.
+Allergen alert: This product contains ocean fish meal, salmon meal, tuna meal, shrimp meal, ground yellow corn, corn gluten meal, soybean meal, yellow 5, red 40 and blue 2 which may be problematic for cats who suffer from seafood, corn, soy or artifical colors food allergies.

 Compared to the other 2862 cat foods in our database, Friskies Seafood Sensations has: